argoproj/argo-workflows/docs/workflow-restrictions.md

 ## Introduction

 As the administrator of the controller, you may want to limit which types of Workflows your users can run.
-Workflow Restrictions allow you set requirements for all Workflows.
+Workflow Restrictions allow you to set requirements for all Workflows.

 ## Available Restrictions